marcelpatrick/Custom-IsaacLab-Manager-based-External-project/README.md

 - Activate your environment: using "env_isaaclab" in this example: `conda activate env_isaaclab`
 - In your environments root folder, run `code MyIsaacLabProject2` to open it on VSCode.
 - Run a standard task that already came with the IsaacLab project as a test.
-In Anaconda Prompt terminal, inside your env root folder, run `python MyIsaacLabProject2/scripts/rsl_rl/train.py --task=Template-Myisaaclabproject2-v0`
+In Anaconda Prompt terminal, inside your env root folder, run the cartpole task `python MyIsaacLabProject2/scripts/rsl_rl/train.py --task=Template-Myisaaclabproject2-v0`

 - Learning results
 ```